 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-There were about 32,000 jobs for Geoscientist in 2016 (in the United States).
+In 2016, there was an estimated number of 32,000 jobs in the United States for Geoscientist.
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Geoscientist by 2026.
 There will be an estimated 3,500 positions for Geoscientist per year.

 The states with the most job growth for Geoscientist are Tennessee, Colorado, and Oregon.
 Watch out if you plan on working in West Virginia, Vermont, or North Dakota.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Geoscientist

 The salary for Geoscientists ranges between about $49,430 and $187,990 a year.

 Geoscientists who work in Texas, Oklahoma, or Louisiana, make the highest salaries.